-I love The Paperclip Method.
+"I love The Paperclip Method.
 I have always had this dream of writing something.
 Your method took away the fear I had of simply getting started.
 The flow of writing came easier, knowing I wasn't pressured to have a start and a finish.
-It's making the creative process of writing much more enjoyable. ~Cynthia Williams
+It's making the creative process of writing much more enjoyable." ~Cynthia Williams

-Your conversational tone makes your workbooks the best I've found.
+"Your conversational tone makes your workbooks the best I've found.
 I love the writing process you outline, and I love your tutorial touches."

-The Paperclip Method has been especially helpful in trying to order the chaos."
+"The Paperclip Method has been especially helpful in trying to order the chaos."

 "Listening to Michelle Richmond explain the Paperclip Method renewed my interest in the story.
 Her method involves writing in scenes or short pieces...Once you have enough small pieces, you arrange them into stacks...
 Scenes with specific characters might have their own stacks...Maybe a parallel storyline that seems inconsequential but presents a hidden meaning for the main story in the end.
 Eventually, you study your stacks and piece your story together.
 Like a quilt!
 Like one of my twisted pieces of jewelry!
-These start out with small pieces that are seemingly unrelated, but eventually make up a work of art. ~Joanne Huspek
+These start out with small pieces that are seemingly unrelated, but eventually make up a work of art." ~Joanne Huspek

-I like that you have put a process to my whirlwind creative state.
+"I like that you have put a process to my whirlwind creative state.
 It's very useful to have something providing structure while not restricting my own process.
 Each workbook has been invaluable in my journey to write my novel.
 So far, I have written 400+ pages using your method...I have always loved writing, but to write so much toward one creative project blew my mind."

 ~ Erica O'Rourke